nikky-001/AI-Health-Analyzer-Runtime/docs/integration_guide.md

 - Continuously compute health score
 - Provide latest value to UI
 - UI displays:
-  Health Score + Category
+  Health Score + Category + Alert

-Example:

-Health Score: 78
-Status: Good

 ---

+## UI Behavior

+* Health Score and Category should be displayed continuously
+* Alert should appear as a temporary popup notification only when present

+---

 ## 5. Execution Flow

 1. Collect metrics from system
 2. Apply feature engineering
 3. Pass data to model
-4. Get prediction
+4. Get prediction (score + category)
-5. Display on UI
+5. Apply trend analysis
+6. Generate alert (if required)
+7. Send output to UI

 ---